-First we need to establish that the word Sallamu used on the tablets really means a comet.
+First we need to establish that the word Şallamu used on the tablets really means a comet.
 The Babylonians used this word to describe several different objects.
 It could, for example, mean a meteor or fireball.
-However, this Sallamu was visible for some weeks.
+However, this Şallamu was visible for some weeks.
 Only a comet could be so long lived.
 In order to understand how we know that the comet was Halley's we must now appreciate how the dating was done.

 The tablets are engraved on both sides and cover consecutive but unspecified months.
-Several measurements of the Moon were noted.
-The Moon travels round the sky once a month, so its position will not usually tell us any specific dates.
-Planets move slower than the Moon and are not in the same place very often.
+Several measurements of the moon were noted.
+The moon travels round the sky once a month, so its position will not usually tell us any specific dates.
+Planets move slower than the moon and are not in the same place very often.
 Some observations note the positions of two or more planets at the same time.
 Planets seldom coincide in repeating such arrangements so that one can work out a date with some confidence given the positions of several planets.

-One observation which was particularly useful stated that "about the twelfth of this month Venus was two fingers above gCapricornis."
-(Astronomers name the brighter stars in each constellation using the letters of the Greek alphabet, starting with α for the brightest. γ Capricornis is thus the third brightest star in the constellation of Capricorn).
-Most Babylonian observations were made in cubits, a cubit being some $2\frac{1}{2}^{\circ}$, with a margin of error of about half a degree.
+One observation which was particularly useful stated that 'about the twelfth of this month Venus was two fingers above $\gamma$ Capricornis'.
+(Astronomers name the brighter stars in each constellation using the letters of the Greek alphabet, starting with $\alpha$ for the brightest. $\gamma$ Capricornis is thus the third brightest star in the constellation of Capricorn.)
+Most Babylonian observations were made in cubits, a cubit being some 2.5 degrees, with a margin of error of about half a degree.
 'Two fingers' is only about one fifth of a degree and is therefore a relatively precise measurement.
 Such close conjunctions between planets and stars are rare.
-This one is mentioned on both the tablets and is shown in Fig 111.
-(A calendar is given at the end of this article comparing Seleucid dates with the Julian ones with which we are more familiar).
-We checked how often Venus passed within a
+This one is mentioned on both the tablets and is shown in Fig. 1.
+(A calendar is given in the appendix at the end of this article comparing Seleucid dates with the Julian ones with which we are more familiar.)
+We checked how often Venus passed within a similar distance of this star in the 20 years between 170 BCE and 150 BCE.
+The answer was three times.

-11 Figs 1 to 4 were prepared using the [®]Redshift Multimedia Astronomy program (Maris Multimedia, 99 Mansell Street, London El 8AX).
-This program uses the positions calculated for the Astronomical almanac by the USA's Jet Propulsion Laboratory's "DE 102" computer program.
-Positions are accurate to between 10 and 30 arcseconds for the planets and a few arcminutes for the Moon.
-(Figs 1,3 & 3 are the skymaps in the Stephenson, Yau & Hunger section of the web pages.
-Click the Moonlight hyperlink in the left margin for Fig 4.
+12. Figs 1, 2 and 3 were prepared using the Redshift® Multimedia Astronomy program, version 2 (Maris Multimedia, 99 Mansell Street, London E1 8AX; Internet: www.maris.com).
+This program uses the positions calculated for the Astronomical almanac by the USA's Jet Propulsion Laboratory's 'DE 102' computer